TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/WritingReST/Reference/Code/Confval.rst

 *   The display is independent of the language of the configuration value – for example, unlike :ref:`PHP domain <rest-phpdomain>`.
-*   The values appear automatically in the generated keyword index.
 *   You can link directly to configuration values.
 *   The content element presents the data and its attributes in a well-structured way.